Private lenders offer short-term mortgage solutions for home buyers who need fast settlement or have bad marks on their credit history.

 Private lenders generally offer niche products to borrowers in unique circumstances.
 As such, they tend to specialise in types of loans not often offered by traditional lenders.

-One of the biggest benefits of using a private lender is the ease of approval.
+- Easy approval.
 Private lenders specialise in lending to borrowers in unique circumstances.
-If you have bad credit, or are self-employed and cannot offer proof of your income with PAYG documentation, private lenders may be able to offer a solution.
+If you have bad credit or are self-employed and cannot offer proof of your income with PAYG documentation, private lenders may be able to offer a solution.

-Finally, private home loans do not carry the features most traditional home loans offer, such as redraw facilities or offset accounts.
-Because they are offered as a short-term solution, these products are generally “no-frills”.
+- Fewer features.
+Private lender home loans do not carry the features most traditional home loans offer, such as redraw facilities or offset accounts because they are offered as short-term lending solutions.

 Get in touch with a mortgage broker for specialised help with traditional mortgages